 Pipistrello Classic table lamp

-"Pipistrello" is the Italian word for bat.
-This refers to the special design of Pipistrello lights by designer Gae Aulenti which have been manufactured by Martinelli Luce in Italy since the 1960s.
-While the base of the lamp, the base of the Pipistrello table lampWith a shape reminiscent of a tapered column, the lampshade is inspired by the wings of a bat.
-The characteristic shape of the lampshade is made of methacrylate plastic.
-This opal white diffuser provides indirect, soft light.
+„Pipistrello” is the Italian word for bat.
+This refers to the special design of the Pipistrello lamps by designer Gae Aulenti The lamps in question have been manufactured by Martinelli Luce in Italy since the 1960s.
+While the lamp base, the foundation of the Pipistrello... table lamp, Resembling a tapered column, the lampshade is inspired by bat wings.
+The distinctive shape of the lampshade is made of methacrylate plastic.
+This opal white diffuser provides indirect, softly glowing light.

-table lamp with telescopic system
+Table lamp with telescopic system

 Form and function